LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/class-or-custom-event-or-course-assignment-to-schedule-training.md

 -	Resources added to a course are available to students once their Enrollment Status is marked Enrolled or Audit; access to resources is not tied to class sessions, they can access the documents at any time.

 **Custom event** - allow you to schedule a meeting without using a course and its resources.
-If you are interested in using this feature, please contact **support@learnondemandsystems.com** to be given permissions to create and manage Custom Events.
+If you are interested in using this feature, please submit a Support ticket at [**https://lod.one/help**](https://lod.one/help) to be given permissions to create and manage Custom Events.

 **Course Assignment** - set up for one student to give access to a course's activities and resources.
 -	Begin when created and access usually expires in 6 months.